 And there you have it—16 unique personality types, each with its own secret language learning superpower!
 Whether you’re an ISTJ meticulously conquering grammar, an ENFP bouncing between languages with boundless enthusiasm, or an ESTP charming your way to conversational fluency, your personality is the ultimate tool in your language learning arsenal.

 So next time you dive into a new language, remember that it’s not just about flashcards and grammar drills—it’s about embracing your natural strengths and letting your personality shine through.
-Who knew that your quirky ENTP curiosity or your INFJ cultural deep-dives could be the secret sauce to mastering a new tongue?
+Who knew that your ENTP curiosity or your INFJ cultural deep-dives could be the secret sauce to mastering a new tongue?

 In the end, language learning isn’t just about the words you speak; it’s about how you bring those words to life.
-So go ahead, embrace your personality type, and turn it into your very own language learning superpower.
+So go ahead, embrace your personality type, and turn it into your very own language-learning superpower.
 After all, who wouldn’t want to be a language-learning superhero?
 Now, go forth and conquer those conjugations—your personality’s got your back.